jacobrichey/jacobrichey.github.io/_posts/2020-06-06-Build-a-Statcast-Database-in-R.md

            of_fielding_alignment)
 ```

-If you're following along and creating one large function, now would be a good time to return $$df$$.
+If you're following along and creating one large function, now would be a good time to return "df".

 ## 2019 Example